amandaghassaei/gpu-io/README.md

 	],
 });

-// Init a program to render state to screen.
+// Init a program to render state to canvas.
 // See https://github.com/amandaghassaei/gpu-io/tree/main/docs#gpuprogram-helper-functions for more built-in GPUPrograms to use. const renderProgram = renderAmplitudeProgram(composer, {
 	name: 'render',